mbfr/nixos-setup/README.md

 # Installing

-Sets up a gnome-based desktop with vim config, intellij tied to 2022.2, wayland, rootless docker
+Sets up a gnome-based desktop with
+- neovim with my vim config + nvim-treesitter
+- intellij tied to 2022.2 to prevent annoying autoupgrades
+- wayland + nvidia drivers
+- rootless docker
+- falcon sensor
+- encrypted root with zfs
+- no annoying extra gnome programs like gnome-weather

 Before starting: